ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/networking-design.md

 ### Security
 {: #virt-sol-network-design-vpc-networking-security}

-[VPC VSI]{: tag-blue}

 Network security in VPC is controlled through security groups and access control lists (ACLs).

 **Access control lists (ACLs)** manage traffic at the subnet level using stateless rules.
 ACLs can control external connectivity established via a public gateway on a subnet.